-REQUIREMENT NUMBER REQUIREMENT DESCRIPTION 8 Do ONE of the following: (a) Maintain one or more reptiles or amphibians for at least a month.
+REQUIREMENT NUMBER REQUIREMENT DESCRIPTION 8 Do ONE of the following: a.
+Take custody of one or more reptiles or amphibians in a manner approved by your counselor.
+Maintain one or more reptiles or amphibians for at least a month.
 Record food accepted, eating methods, changes in coloration, shedding of skins, and general habits; or keep the eggs of a reptile from the time of laying until hatching; or keep the eggs of an amphibian from the time of laying until their transformation into tadpoles (frogs) or larvae (salamanders).
-Whichever you chose, keep records of and report to your counselor how you cared for your animal/eggs/larvae to include lighting, habitat, temperature and humidity maintenance, and any veterinary care requirements. (b) Choose a reptile or amphibian that you can observe at a local zoo, aquarium, nature center, or other such exhibit (such as your classroom or school).
-Study the specimen weekly for a period of three months.
-At each visit, sketch the specimen in its captive habitat and note any changes 203 in its coloration, shedding of skins, and general habits and behavior.
+Whichever you chose, keep re- cords of and report to your counselor how you cared for your animal/eggs/larvae to include lighting, habitat, temperature and humidity maintenance and any veterinary care requirements.
+Unless you are the long-term owner, at the conclusion of this study, turn the animal(s) over to another responsi- ble party approved by your counselor. b.
+Choose a reptile or amphibian that you can observe or foster at a local zoo, aquarium, nature center, local rescue, or other such exhibit (such as your classroom or school).
+Study the specimen weekly for a periods of three months.
+At each visit, sketch the specimen in its captive habitat and note any changes in its coloration, shedding of skins, and general habits and behavior.
 Discuss with your counselor how the animal you observed was cared for to include its housing and habitat, how the lighting, temperature, and humidity were maintained, and any veterinary care requirements.
-Find out, either from information you locate on your own or by talking to the caretaker, what this species eats and what are its native habitat and home range, preferred climate, average life expectancy, and natural predators.
+Find out, either from information you locate on your own or by talking to the caretaker, what this species eats and what are its native habitat and home range, preferred climate, average life expec- tancy, and natural predators.
 Also identify any human-caused threats to its population and any laws that protect the species and its habitat.
 After the observation period, share what you have learned with your counselor.
 9B Identify by sight eight species of reptiles or amphibians.
 9C Using visual aids, give a brief talk to a small group on three different reptiles and amphibians.
 10 Tell five superstitions or false beliefs about reptiles and amphibians and give a correct explanation for each.
 Give seven examples of unusual behavior or other true facts about reptiles and amphibians.